-When you are first diagnosed with kidney failure (eGFR of 15 ml/min or below), many emotions may arise: anger, shock, panic, despair, and a feeling of complete hopelessness.
-You try to hold your composure and recount the past days, weeks, and months that lead up to this event to see if there were any signs or past actions that may have caused this.
+When you are first diagnosed with kidney failure (eGFR of 15 ml/min or below), many emotions may arise anger, shock, panic, despair, and a feeling of complete hopelessness.
+You try to hold your composure and recount the past days, weeks, and months that led up to this event to see if there were any signs or past actions that may have caused this.

 Kidney Failure Life Expectancy

 Once again it should be noted that we are discussing life expectancy in relationship to kidney failure.
-This means that the kidneys are now functioning at or below 15% – also termed as End-Stage-Kidney-Failure or Stage 5 Kidney Failure.
-It is important to make this distinction, because the life expectancy severely drops once at this level.
+This means that the kidneys are now functioning at or below 15% – also termed End-Stage-Kidney-Failure or Stage 5 Kidney Failure.
+It is important to make this distinction because life expectancy severely drops once at this level.

 Let’s take a look at some of the stats…